Mathematics, B.S.

 3

-One additional MTH course numbered MTH 303 or higher: May not include Mathematics 309 or Mathematics 337
+For one additional MTH course numbered MTH 303 or higher: May not include MTH 309 Math Content & Instructional Methods or MTH 337 Mathematics Internship

 Students desiring more depth in the related fields of Analytics, Computer Science, or Statistics are encouraged to complete a minor in one or more of these areas.
 Students are also encouraged to minor in a discipline where their mathematical expertise may be applied.